Candle Wax Down Sink: A Guide from A R Engh.

 The items that should go down your kitchen drain are limited to water and small particles of food if you have a garbage disposal.
 Other items going down your drain run the risk of causing clogs.

-None have more of a risk than hot wax.
+None have more of a risk than hot wax, especially when it is poured down the drain.

 DON'T POUR HOT WAX DOWN YOUR DRAIN!